laughingman7743/PyAthena/README.rst

                      region_name='us-west-2',
                      cursor_class=AsyncCursor).cursor(max_workers=10)

-The execute method of the asynchronous cursor returns the tuple of the query ID and the `future object`_.
+The execute method of the AsynchronousCursor returns the tuple of the query ID and the `future object`_.

 .. code:: python